Deshraj-Tiwari-Official/Fedora-Powerhouse/README.md

    ```

    Replace `<driver-package-name>` with the appropriate driver (e.g., `broadcom-wl` for Broadcom cards).
-   (Logout and login again to apply the changes)
+   (Reboot to apply the changes)

 3. **Load the Module:**

    ```bash
    sudo modprobe wl
    ```
-   (Logout and login again to apply the changes)

 4. **Connect to Wi-Fi:**
-   Use the network manager in your desktop environment to connect to your Wi-Fi network.
+   Use the menu of GNOME in top right to connect to your Wi-Fi network. (logout and login if not working)

 ---